BECOME A YOUNGER YOU WITH

-- Hasan Surgery is the 1st AAAASF accredited plastic surgery clinic in Dubai, which is the global gold standard for outpatient surgical facility accreditation.
-The accreditation acknowledges the high standards and latest technology used by the clinic, and its focus on patient safety.
+- Hasan Surgery is an AAAASF-accredited plastic surgery clinic in Dubai since 2016 – the global gold standard for accreditation of outpatient surgical facilities.
+The accreditation acknowledges the clinic’s high standards and latest technology and its focus on patient safety.

 - Because of his high standing as a top plastic surgeon in Dubai, Dr. Hasan Ali is also a renowned trainer of plastic surgeons, surveyor, and examiner.

 As per Dubai/ UAE regulations, we are not permitted to show images without written patient consent.
 The below before/after images are with patient consent.
 For this procedure, we have a vast collection of before/after images, but those have not been consented to by our patients for public display.
 We would be delighted to show you our results during your initial consultation.
 We encourage you to ask our surgeons for the same during the consultation.

 What is a Facelift?

 A facelift is a gold standard in anti-aging procedures.
 It is an effective cosmetic surgery aimed at smoothening the skin on your cheeks, chin, and neck by getting rid of wrinkles, fine lines, and jowls.
 It seeks to restore your face to a more youthful appearance.